popeadam/Kometa/docs/defaults/guide.md

 3. File-Specific Template Variable that will prevent the resolution file from processing any edition overlays (such as the "Extended Edition" dovetail)
 4. Shared Template Variable that will set the alignment of overlays produced by the resolution file to be right-aligned

+All of the Defaults Files are customized in this basic fashion.

-**NOTE: this `template_variable` system is specific to the defaults.
+**NOTE: this `template_variable` system is specific to the Defaults.
 If and when you start creating your own [collection](../files/collections.md) or [overlay](../files/overlays.md) files, you cannot use this `template_variables` setup unless you specifically write your files to implement it.**
-All of the Defaults Files are customized in this basic fashion.

-Each of these default files has a page on the wiki showing its keys, available `template_variables`, and default settings.
-For example, the default overlay `default: resolution` has a page [here](overlays/resolution.md).
+Each of these Defaults Files has a page on the wiki showing its keys, available `template_variables`, and default settings.
+For example, the Defaults Overlay File `default: resolution` has a page [here](overlays/resolution.md).

-The shared template variables can be reviewed here for [Collections](collection_variables.md) and [Overlays](overlay_variables.md).
-These are also linked from each default file's wiki page.
-Keep in mind that *most*, but not all default files have access to the shared variables.
+The shared Template Variables can be reviewed here for [Collections](collection_variables.md) and [Overlays](overlay_variables.md).
+These are also linked from each Defaults File's wiki page.
+Keep in mind that *most*, but not all Defaults Files have access to the shared variables.
 This will be noted on the individual files' page.

 ## Collection Defaults